jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.changeOptionBox(title, newOptions, index)`
     This will replace the contents of the OptionBox, with the new list provided.
     If specified, the indexed item will be selected - this can be a position or an item name.
-    If setting a TickOptionBox, pass in the optional value.
+    If setting a TickOptionBox, the old list will be replaced with the new list.
+None will be ticked. `index` will be ignored.

 * `.setOptionBox(title, position, value=True, callFunction=True)`
     This will select the item in the list, at the position specified.